ZhangChengLin/bootstrap-toasts/README.md

 Currently relying on Bootstrap and jQuery environments, because it is a function extension of Bootstrap.

-Supports arbitrary calls of ten parameters, supports callback functions based on events.
+Supports arbitrary calls of ten parameters, supports callback functions based on toasts events.

 The minimum version of the production version should be no less than 0.1.0